2DegreesInvesting/ds-incubator/README.md

 # ds-incubator

-The goal of the data science incubator (ds-incubator) is to share best practices in data-science.
-The main element of the project is an internal, online meetup, every Tuesdays at 16:00 GMT+2 (Berlin).
-A number of meetups (typically 3-6) make up a series, focused on a topic that is interesting to us and useful to broader open source community.
+The goal of the ds-incubator (data science incubator) is to share best practices in data-science.
+The main element of the project is an internal, online, weekly meetup on Tuesdays at 16:00 GMT+2 (Berlin).
+A series of meetups covers a topic that is interesting to us -- data-scientists at [2DII](https://2degrees-investing.org/) --  and useful to broader open source community.
 We vote which topic to cover based on a few [suggestions](https://bit.ly/dsi-ideas) and and contributed ideas.

 Each series has: